atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 There are two common scenarios that these access requirements are intended to address:

 * Developers working directly with AWS services.
-* Developers creating customer managed IAM roles and policies.
+* Developers creating and using customer managed IAM roles and policies.

 ### Developers Working Directly with AWS Services